[LUM#17] High-tech therapies: treatments and entertainment

 Montpellier, is to offer this non-medicinal solution to obese people to encourage them to engage in physical activity, taking advantage of the motivating effect of music.
 The distraction of effort is also the argument behind another EuroMov project: the Medimoov platform of therapeutic games for movement rehabilitation.

 "The project's starting point was a group of doctoral students at the Montpellier Laboratory of Computer Science, Robotics and Microelectronics, who were determined to demonstrate the positive effects of video games," recalls Antoine Seilles, then a doctoral student at the laboratory and now CEO of Naturalpad, the company set up to develop Medimoov.
 The group of young researchers was interested in the benefits of dynamic video games for physical exercise, and in particular for falls prevention and rehabilitation in nursing homes.
-Their project resonated with specialist doctors, who noted that three quarters of their elderly patients interrupted their rehabilitation, bored by repetitive practice or fear of hurting themselves.
+Their project resonated with specialist doctors, who noted that three-quarters of their elderly patients interrupted their rehabilitation, bored by repetitive practice or fear of hurting themselves.

 From piracy to space conquest

-All that remains is to design games that are both effective and fun. " Naturalpad has developed an iterative process for designing games, in collaboration with caregivers and patients, to fully understand therapeutic needs and the desire to play," explains Antoine Seilles.
+All that remains is to design games that are both effective and fun. " Naturalpad has developed an iterative process for designing games, in collaboration with caregivers and patients, in order to fully understand therapeutic needs and the desire to play," explains Antoine Seilles.
 Interviews with caregivers help to select the most effective movements for rehabilitation.
 "Occupational therapists want the player to use wide-ranging movements that mobilize both hands.
 Physiotherapists, on the other hand, focus on precise movements for more targeted rehabilitation.
 We also talk to players to understand what they want," explains the developer.
 While the caregivers are banking on familiar game worlds, such as a driving simulator, the patients - on the other hand - are asking for piracy, space conquest or even car racing with no speed limits!
 "Some patients wanted a game about hunting, a desire that wasn't easy to reconcile with caregivers critical of the presence of weapons and the developers' own reticence, which was generally anti-hunting.
 In the end, our game features rabbits and wild boars shooting at balloons from which hunters are suspended... a solution that satisfied everyone!" laughs Antoine Seilles.

 Today, the fifteen-strong Naturalpad team develops games for people with a wide range of pathologies, and in particular those with severe disabilities.
 Since the first